 This brussel sprout recipe is also a super quick dish to make.
 Even better, it re-heats beautifully, and creates a lovely flavour if you make the classic post Christmas Bubble and Squeak (one of my favourite parts of Christmas!)

-- 100 g smoked tofu either use our Facon recipe or use a pre-bought smoked tofu, available from most health food shops
+- 100 g smoked tofu (or a small packet) either use our Facon recipe or use a pre-bought smoked tofu, available from most health food shops

 - 2 tbsp cranberry jelly pre-bought, or make your own if feeling particularly adventurous

 - 1 tbsp olive oil or oil of choice for frying

 - ½ tsp black pepper

 - Cut the hard ends off the sprouts, and discard the outer layer.
 Make a cross with a knife on the bottom of each sprout.

 - Boil the sprouts for just 5 minutes so they are partially cooked.